juntaic7/juntaic7.github.io/content/_index.md

       title: 'Welcome 👋'
       subtitle: ''
       text: |-
-        My interests lie in language models, especially agentic systems that can reason, plan, and interact with tools.
-I am interested in AI safety questions around making these systems reliable, interpretable, and aligned with human intent.
-I also care about AI for science, where language models and agents can help accelerate discovery across scientific domains.
+        My research interests are language models and agents for reasoning, planning, and tool use; AI safety for reliable, interpretable, and aligned systems; and AI for science to accelerate discovery across scientific domains.

     design:
       columns: '1'